Sushmitha-S21/SQL-LeetCode-Practice/README.md

 # SQL Leetcode Practice Questions

-Welcome to the **SQL Leetcode Practice Questions** repository!
-Whether you're here to level up your SQL skills or conquer database challenges like a pro, you've landed in the right place.
-Get ready to turn query puzzles into pure joy—one SELECT statement at a time! 🎉
+Welcome to my **SQL Leetcode Practice Questions** repository!
+It is the place where we learn and grow together.
+Here I will solve the SQL Leetcode questions and post them here with my understanding of the query I wrote for the questions.

 ---

-## **Project Overview**
-This repository is your one-stop-shop for SQL mastery.
-It's packed with practice questions straight from [Leetcode](https://leetcode.com/), paired with clean, well-documented solutions to help you crush interviews and real-world problems alike.
-Think of it as your SQL gym: consistent practice here will have you flexing those database muscles in no time. 💪
+## **My Objective **
+This repository is built to maintain consistency of learning and upskilling myself in SQL.
+I will try to solve the questions from Leetcode and Hacker Rank.

 ---

-## **Key Features**

-1. **Comprehensive Questions**:
-   - Dive into a wide range of topics, including:
+## **Topics I am trying to cover**

-     - SELECT queries
+1.   - SELECT queries
      - JOIN operations
      - GROUP BY and aggregate functions
      - Subqueries and Common Table Expressions (CTEs)